Kaalratri (TV series): Critical reception

+Season 1

 Shamayita Chakraborty of OTTplay rated the series 2.5/5 stars and wrote "The problem with the show is that it is formulaic.
 It follows the ‘tested’ pattern that many other Hoichoi shows have followed and does not really offer anything new.
 It is gripping, yet it takes us nowhere.
 It has a flow but no resolution.
 It ensures a second season but without any excitement attached to it."

 Archi Sengupta of Leisure Byte rated the series 1.5/5 stars and wrote "Kaalratri tries too hard to get the point across and spells out every little thing in its story, resulting in the series being quite charmless and, frankly, vulgar.
 The mystery also loses its way because of the fluff that the series adds constantly to entertain its audience, resulting in a below-average watch for most viewers."

+Season 2

+Archi Sengupta of Leisure Byte rated the series 1.5/5 stars and wrote "Dramatic, over-the-top and completely senseless, this season leans into Debi’s confusion regarding her past and leaves us in a confused loop until she remembers everything.
+Till then, we are left to watch the same dialogues being told over and over again as everyone sleeps with one another."
+She criticized Debi's wide eye expression in every other scene, unnecessary degrading dialogues which "exist for no reason", a large number of characters that doesn't contribute anything to the story, the scattered plotline, poor pacing, over-the-top acting, mentioning obvious things and the constant repeating of each other's dialogues.

+Parama Dasgupta of Aajkal reviewed the series and noted "To be honest, there are already many stories about elite ancestral households.
+Can't we think of a different kind of thriller plot this time?"
+She praised Soumitrisha's acting as Debi, Rupanjana's personality, Anujoy, Swarity and Koushani in their respective roles, the director and the screenplay but bemoaned the same formulaic dark characterisation of the actors in elite households.